Guavalines/rails-longest-word-game/README.md

 # LONGEST WORD GAME

-### Users must select the longest English word out of a random set of letters in a GRID.

-### Main App Features

-Wrote a simplified version of the game COUNTDOWN, where users are given a random set of letters, from which they must enter the longest english word they can find using only letters from a grid.
+### Longest Word Game is a simplified version of the game COUNTDOWN, where users are given a random set of letters, from which they must enter the longest english word they can find using only letters from a grid.
 The final score depends on the time taken to answer, plus the length of the word submitted.
 The user's word is checked to be an English word by parsing a JSON file.

-Get familiar with parsing JSON format
-Separated program's responsibilities into several sub-methods Determine what is a JSON, and how it is similar to the structure of a Ruby hash.
+### Main App Features

-Access a web-API, and parse JSON data returned by this API
+- Access a web-API, and parse JSON data returned by this API

 ![Longest-Word-Game](https://user-images.githubusercontent.com/100665876/210687814-06658c9c-c935-4fc3-9525-3626fbc50d86.jpeg)